tannousmarc/Magnum-Opus/README.md

 `npm run start`

-Inside the nlpengine you'll find the server.
+Inside the nlpengine folder you'll find the server.
 Use pip to install any missing dependencies.

 To launch the server, run: